-The consolidated financial statements comprise the financial statements as at 31 December 2020 of the ICC and its following subsidiaries (together the "Group" or "ICC Group"):
+The consolidated financial statements comprise the financial statements of ICC and its following subsidiaries (together the "Group" or "ICC Group"):

-Name of the subsidiary Country of incorporation Percentage shareholding Principal activities 2020 2019 ICC Business Corporation FZ LLC (IBC) United Arab Emirates 100% 100% To manage the commercial rights relating to cricket events of ICC from 1 July 2015.
+Name of the subsidiary Country of incorporation Percentage shareholding Principal activities 2021 2020 ICC Business Corporation FZ LLC (IBC) United Arab Emirates 100% 100% To manage the commercial rights relating to cricket events of ICC from 1 July 2015.
 ICC Development (International) Limited (IDI) British Virgin Islands 100% 100% To manage the commercial rights relating to cricket events of ICC up until 30 June 2015.
 ICC Americas United States of America No shares issued.
 ICC is the sole member.
 No shares issued.
 ICC is the sole member.
 To administer, develop, co-ordinate and promote the sport of cricket throughout the Americas region.